 Thirty years later, the Emperor Theodosius brought the Patriarch's relics to Constantinople, and then they were taken to Venice.
 Paul is venerated as one who didn't let enemies of the faith deter him, even though he lived with the knowledge that they wouldn't give up until they had taken his life.

-One of the readings for the day seems to have a direct application to the life of this Patriarch and other saints like him.
-In Luke's twelfth chapter, Jesus speaks "when so many thousands of the multitude had gathered together that they trod upon one another."
+Luke's twelfth chapter seems to have a direct application to the life of this Patriarch and other saints like him.
+In the first verse Jesus is speaking "when so many thousands of the multitude had gathered together that they trod upon one another."
 He warns them that all the hidden things, even words "whispered in private rooms", will be revealed in the last days.

 But then He reminds them not to be afraid of the things that are not the most important.
 He says, "I tell you, my friends, do not fear those who kill the body, and after that have no more that they can do."
 To get over this fear is a big challenge for most of us, but Paul clearly had mastered the fear, and was living by Jesus' words.